 National wildlife refuges, managed by the U.S. Fish and Wildlife Service, also have resident bird experts and dedicated wildlife viewing areas.

-Here is our 2022 calendar of bird festivals at or near refuges.
-Many are returning to normal or near-normal form for the first year after they were cancelled or turned into virtual events in 2021, due to the Covid-19 pandemic.
+Here is our 2024 calendar of bird festivals at or near refuges.
+Many festivals have resumed normal form after they were cancelled or changed to meet safety concerns tied to the Covid-19 pandemic.
 In-person events fill up fast, so consider registering ahead if you go.
-Be safe and avoid crowding.
 Some festivals charge a registration or activity fee.

 Festival of the Cranes